Height pairings for algebraic cycles on the product of a curve and a surface: Introduction

 \section{Introduction}

-Let $K$ be a number field or the function field of a curve $B$, and let $X=C\times S$ be the product of a curve and a surface, both smooth and projective over $K$.
-For an integer $i$, let $\Ch^i(X)^0$ denote the Chow group of homologically trivial cycles of codimension $i$.
-Our first goal of this paper is to construct unconditionally a Beilinson--Bloch type height pairing

-This extends the work of Gross and Schoen \cite{GS95} in the case $X$ is the triple product of three curves.
-When $i=1$ or $3$, this pairing coincides with N\'eron--Tate height pairing with a negative sign.
+Let $K$ be a number field or the function field of a curve $B$ over a field $k$, and let $X=C\times S$ be the product of a curve and a surface, both smooth and projective over $K$.
+This paper aims to extend the main results of Gross and Schoen \cite{GS95} in the case $S$ is the product of two curves.
+There are two goals.